Tuesday, 23 December 2025

 Didn’t we eat hot salt beef sandwiches with sweet and sour cucumbers on Christmas Eve night, feeling completely Jewish and comfortable within ourselves?

-Even though I cannot stand the censorial excesses and puritan overtones of Political Correctness, I’m going to risk being accused of just that when I say that, unlike lots of ye Irish folk, I actually like the “Happy Holidays!” thing.
+Even though I cannot stand the censorial excesses and puritan overtones of wokery, I’m going to risk being accused of just that when I say that, unlike lots of Irish folk, I actually like the “Happy Holidays!” thing.

-No minority immigrant is going to sit around and wait for an Irish Catholic to wish them a Happy Hannukah or Diwali, so why not cover all the religious bases, spread the love a little and keep everybody happy?
+No immigrant is going to wait for an Irish Catholic to wish them a Happy Hannukah or Diwali, so why not cover all the religious bases, spread the love and keep everybody happy?

-It seems absurd to me that people should get protective over their own religious festivals to the detriment of others.
-It feels a little like grown-ups who never learned to share their toys as children.
+People shouldn't be protective of their own religious festivals to the detriment of others.
+It feels like grown-ups who never learned to share their toys.

 A victim of a pointless and disgusting war, he and his equals on both sides found the true spirit of Christmas and made peace.

-So please, as you celebrate this most important of feasts, give thanks to your God for all that you have, and try to love the fact that we are all so beautifully different.
+So please, as you celebrate this most important of feasts, give thanks to your God for all that you have, and love the fact that we are all beautifully different.

 ©CharlieAdley